helenhanks/Robotany/BasicPiSetup.md

 1. Install a VNC client on your other device and use the hostname from above, username and password.
 (Default username = pi, password = raspberry).
 A VNC viewer can be dowloaded from here: https://www.realvnc.com/en/connect/download/viewer/
 2. Alternatively, you can obtain the IP address from Raspberry Pi by typing **ifconfig wlan0** (or **ifconfig eth0** if connected to the network via ethernet).

+### Install required packages

+From the command line run the following commands to install the packages required:

+1. `sudo apt-get update`
+2. `sudo apt-get install rpi.gpio`

 [Return to Readme](README.md)